UPMC Children's Hospital of Pittsburgh: Origins

 The history of the hospital goes back to 1883 when 11-year-old Kirk LeMoyne wanted to start a hospital dedicated to babies and children.
-Through fundraising, he managed to create a bed just for children at Western Pennsylvania Hospital.
-With the extra money he started a fund for a dedicated children's hospital.
-In 1887 funding was also acquired when local philanthropist Jane Holmes donated $40,000 to the hospital with the condition that the hospital be built within one year.
+Through fundraising, he managed to create a bed for children at Western Pennsylvania Hospital.
+With the extra money, LeMoyne started a fund for a dedicated children's hospital.
+In 1887, local philanthropist Jane Holmes donated $40,000 to the hospital, with the condition that the hospital be built within one year.

 Children's Hospital of Pittsburgh was founded by a charter on March 18, 1887, and the first patients were admitted on June 5, 1890.

-In 1909 the hospital's name was officially changed from Pittsburgh Children's Hospital to the Children's Hospital of Pittsburgh.
+In 1909, the hospital's name was officially changed from Pittsburgh Children's Hospital to the Children's Hospital of Pittsburgh.

 The original hospital was housed in a donated mansion refurbished for medical use.
 The facility was quickly outgrown and two additions were added within ten years.
-After a small fire at the mansion, fundraising began for a much larger facility which was begun in 1926 at the DeSoto Street location in the Oakland section of Pittsburgh.
+After a small fire at the mansion, fundraising began for a much larger facility, which was established in 1926 at the DeSoto Street location in the Oakland section of Pittsburgh.

 Former Oakland neighborhood facility

-The oldest of these Children's Hospital buildings, dating to the 1930s, included an eight-story building, later called the DeSoto Wing, that included a cafe, gift shop and chapel.
+The oldest of the Children's Hospital buildings, dating to the 1930s, included an eight-story building, later called the DeSoto Wing, that included a cafe, gift shop and chapel.
 North and south additions to the original building were added in 1950 and 1957, respectively.

 In 1947, doctor Jonas Salk took a job at Children's and at the University of Pittsburgh School of Medicine as an associate professor of bacteriology and the head of the Virus Research Lab.
 While at Pitt, he began research on polio and the process of developing a vaccination.
 In 1952 Salk had created the first Polio vaccination.
 Salk went on CBS radio to report a successful test on a small group of adults and children on March 26, 1953, and two days later, the results were published in The Journal of the American Medical Association.